cenkSengunlu/cenkSengunlu/README.md

 - 💬 Ask me about anything you want that helps you learn about me!

-<strong> Im currently Computer Enginnering student at Pamukkale University! </strong>
+<strong> Im currently Computer Engineering student at Pamukkale University! </strong>

 ## 🌐 Socials: